gunashfarzaliyev/csharp-gui-demo-from-scratch/README.md

    - You can move it around
    - You can resize it
    - Close button works
-   - Responds to Cmd+Q to quit
+   - Responds to Cmd+Q to quit(It is not working right now)

 ---